Drone Laws in New Zealand

 - Tongariro National Park

-This list is subject to change.
-For example, the maximum number of permits for Fiordland National Park was reached in August 2019, which is why no more are issued until further notice.
+This list may change at any time.
+For example, in August 2019, the maximum number of permits for Fiordland National Park was reached, which is why no more were issued temporarily.

-Also note that the other national parks may have regulations that make normal drone flights difficult.
-For example, according to a notice board, Aoraki / Mt.
-Cook National Park has special landing sites for drones and most of them are on the Tasman Glacier, which is not easy to get to.
+Also note that other national parks may have regulations that make standard drone flights more difficult.
+For example, in Aoraki/Mt.
+Cook National Park, according to a notice, there are designated landing spots for drones, most of which are located on the Tasman Glacier, which is not easy to access.

-We have researched the listed drone regulations for New Zealand to the best of our knowledge.
-We cannot guarantee the correctness of the information.
-If you want to be on the safe side, contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in New Zealand!
+The drone regulations for New Zealand listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, please contact the New Zealand aviation authority.
+Alternatively, you can also contact the New Zealand embassy in your home country for further information on the regulations.
+Please leave us a comment if you learn any news and/or have your own experiences with your drone in New Zealand!

 Hi, I am really happy to see the exact thinks which i was looking for.
 I have some personal questions.
 I have a mavic air and planning to take a trip to south islands New Zealand. can you please suggest some good places that I can fly legally or getting councils or doc approvals without much hassle.